juntylpro1/secure-enterprise/deploy-regions.md

 This tutorial walks you through how to use [projects](#x2035151){: term} to deploy two slightly different configurations of the same deployable architecture to two different regions.
 {: shortdesc}

 Imagine you are a member of the _Example Corp_ enterprise.
 You discovered the VSI on VPC landing zone deployable architecture and want to use it for your business.
-However, you need to deploy the deployable architecture to multiple regions for local data storage, performance, and high availability reasons.
+However, you need to deploy the deployable architecture to multiple regions for local data storage and performance or high availability reasons.

 This tutorial uses a fictitious scenario to help you learn and understand how to use projects to deploy to multiple regions.
 As you complete the tutorial, adapt each step to match your organization's needs.